lemmy/BlockingQueue/README.md

 --------------------------------------------------------------------------

+### v08a (view): Define a view that abstracts buffer into a counter.

+We exploit the insight that the order of elements in the (fifo) buffer is irrelevant for the correctness of the algorithm.
+In other words, we can abstract the buffer into a simple counter of elements.
+With this abstraction, the state-space for the current config shrinks from 2940 to 1797 distinct states.

 ### v08 (continue): Infer inequation under which the system is deadlock free.

 Based on the scaffolding in the two previous steps, we run TLC with the [```-continue```](https://lamport.azurewebsites.net/tla/tlc-options.html?back-link=tools.html) option to not stop state space exploration after a violation of the invariant has been found.
 In other words, we ask TLC to find all violations, not just one of the shortest ones (Breadth-First search guarantees that TLC finds the shortest counterexample first).